ryandpardey/hofgi/README.md

-# Napping: HTTP for Gophers
+# Hofgi: HTTP for Gophers

 Package `hofgi` is a [Go][] client library for interacting with [RESTful APIs][].
 Hofgi was forked from the napping library.
 The purpose is to support multiple formats, at the time of writing namely JSON and XML.